PySimpleGUI/PySimpleGUI/docs/index.md

 sudo apt-get install python3-tk
 ```

 ### Prerequisites

 Python 3
 tkinter

-Runs on all Python platforms that have tkinter running on them.
-Thoroughly tested on Windows.
+PySimpleGUI Runs on all Python3 platforms that have tkinter running on them.
+It has been tested on Windows.
 Runs on Windows, Mac, Linux, Raspberry Pi.
 Even runs on `pypy3`.

+### EXE file creation

+If you wish to create an EXE from your PySimpleGUI application, you will need to install `PyInstaller`.
+There are instructions on how to create an EXE at the bottom of this ReadMe

-### Using
+## Using

 To use in your code, simply import....
  `import PySimpleGUI as sg`